 - Courses in music technology and new media, focusing on the digital production and distribution of music as well as the uses of music in film, video, and other media.
-Sample courses: Introduction to Music Technology, Music and Digital Media, Prospects of Recording, Music in Film, Intermedia
+Sample courses: Introduction to Music Technology, Music and Digital Media, Prospects of Recording, Music in Film, Electronic Music, Intermedia

 Lang students can also enroll in other music courses, performance ensembles, and private lessons through Mannes College The New School for Music, The New School for Jazz and Contemporary Music, and Parsons The New School for Design.
 For students interested in study abroad, Lang occasionally offers a summer course, Music in Berlin, in collaboration with the FUBIS program at the Free University in Berlin.

 The Contemporary Music major requires the following courses: